Beginner Lightroom Classic Series

-The Lightroom Classic Series returns in-person to DCP as six-class series!
-Please view our updated COVID policy here.
-Masks are recommended but not required when at DCP.
+The Lightroom Classic Series returns to DCP as six-class series!

 Digital photography is only part photography.
 The rest is all digital which means time spent in front of a computer importing, sorting, selecting, tweaking, tagging, finishing, printing, sharing, uploading and showing your images.
 Lightroom Classic is the premiere software program that handles all of those tasks with relative ease and quite a bit of elegance.
 It has changed the way professional photographers work and is increasingly the choice of amateur shooters as well.

-In the series of six classes you will learn how to set up Lightroom Classic, import images and use the wealth of editing tools to improve your photos.
+In this hybrid series of six classes, you will learn how to set up Lightroom Classic, import images and use the wealth of editing tools to improve your photos.
 You’ll understand how to use Lightroom’s ability to instantly find any photo in your collection based on keywords.
 You’ll also learn how to print, create web galleries and slide shows and share images online from within Lightroom.
-Detailed class outlines can be found under the overview tab of each class.

 All classes include an illustrated handout, so you can follow along with the presentation.